mariomliberio/Notes/cs/structureandinterpretationofcomputerprograms.md

-# cs 61 Uc Berkley

-### Lecture 1 Functional Programming.

-**Disclaimer: These lectures follow the book Structure and Interpretation of Computer Programs**
+# Notes of Structure And Interpretation of Computer Programs

 - This book is available at mitpress.mit.edu for free, just google it.